MacareuxDigital/ansible-c5-ma/README.md

 You will connect to AWS Linux or CentOS7 and start sending commands to setup the server automatically.

-THIS ANSIBLE IS VERY UGLY.
+THIS ANSIBLE IS VERY UGRY.
 KEEP CHANGING AS WE WORK.
-WE CANNOT GUARANTEE ANYTHING.
+WE CANNOT GURANTEE ANYTHING.
 SO YOU MUST USE FOR DEV INSTANCE FIRST BEFORE APPLYING PRODUCTION.
 I WOULD NOT DEPLOY TO PRODUCTION EITHER.

 -----